Tieske/luawinmake/README.md

 Make sure that your compiler is in your system path before running it.
 For the Microsoft toolchains you can use their commandshell.
 The TDM release also has a shell available for 32 and 64 bit.

+NOTE: if you're interested in a more complete Lua setup, checkout [luawinmulti](https://github.com/Tieske/luawinmulti), which builds on top of luawinmake.

 Commands
 ========